-Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 \geqslant The Company fosters an inclusive workplace and does not exhibit any form of discrimination towards individuals based on their gender, race/caste, religion/beliefs, disability, marital status, or any other category.
+Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 The Company fosters an inclusive workplace and does not exhibit any form of discrimination towards individuals based on their gender, race/caste, religion/beliefs, disability, marital status, or any other category.
 Additionally, the Company values hiring individuals based on their merit and qualifications.
 The Company is dedicated to reducing the carbon footprint.
-Governance, leadership and oversight 7.
-Statement by the Director responsible for the Business Responsibility Report, highlighting ESG-related challenges, targets and achievements.
+Governance, leadership and oversight ARWL recognises that sustainability objectives are integral to its financial objectives and has therefore integrated ESG factors into its business decisions and operations.
+The Company is dedicated to implementing a robust ESG strategy in collaboration with all stakeholders.
 8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
 9. Does the entity have a specified Committee of the Board / Director responsible for decision-making on sustainability related issues?
 (Yes / No).
 If yes, provide details.